algoaccess/rpi-mass-image-writer/README.md

 ##Using a separate USB Gigabit adapter

 Transfering large image files takes a long time on the internal 10/100 adapter so I opted to use a Gigabit adapter instead.
-Note that Pi is using USB2.0 with other devices sharing the bus so the speed up just about 2x which is pretty good.
+Note that Pi is using USB2.0 with other devices sharing the bus so the speed up is just about 2x which is good enough.

 ```bash
 cp /etc/netctl/examples/ethernet-dhcp /etc/netctl/eth1